Dalat City - Flowers, Food and Crazy Mazes

 A glass of iced coffee is held up against the stylish wooden crafts and furnishings of Amelie Coffee, Da Lat

-Where to stay in Da Lat
+Where to stay - Accommodation in Dalat

 Da Lat is a popular city for both Vietnamese and international tourists.
 As such it has a wide range of accommodation to choose from.
 There is something for every budget from the most basic hostel through to the high end luxury.